Hungrily/Hungrily/README.md

 - [x] Milestone 6: Foodie can see the details of a selected chef
 - [x] Milestone 7: Chef can browse through their list of Recipes
 - [x] Milestone 8: Chef can see the details of a selected recipe
-- [ ] Milestone 9: Foodie can browse through the list of Recipes
+- [x] Milestone 9: Foodie can browse through the list of Recipes
-- [ ] Milestone 10: Foodie can see the details of a selected recipe
+- [x] Milestone 10: Foodie can see the details of a selected recipe

 The following **additional** features are implemented:

 - [x] Background colors and other UI enhancements

 ## Video Walkthrough

+## Walkthrough for latest version:

+## Walkthrough for initial version:

 Here's a walkthrough of implemented user stories: